Welcome to my homepage,

 I am Ali Khaledi, Ph.D., a physicist and neuroscientist by training as well as a data scientist and AI researcher by practice

-I am trained as a theoretical and computational physicist, I have expertise in the fields of nonlinear dynamics, stochastic processes, signal processing, statistics, biophysics, and network sciences.
-These days I am into Data science and machine learning, and I use these tools for diverse scientific problems.
-I am passionate to use my computational skills and neuroscience knowledge to shape the future, build new products, and further our understanding.
+My background is in theoretical and computational physics, with expertise in nonlinear dynamics, stochastic processes, signal processing, statistics, biophysics, and network sciences.
+Recently, I've become increasingly interested in data science and machine learning, applying these tools to a wide range of scientific problems.
+I'm passionate about using my computational skills and neuroscience knowledge to shape the future, create innovative products, and deepen our understanding.

 Recent updates